WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

   on other encodings such as forward error corrections or in the case of scalable video codecs.

 * flow: A logical transport between two computers.
-Many media strams can be transported over a single flow.
+Many media streams can be transported over a single flow.
 The actually IP address and ports used to transport data in the flow may change over time as connectivity changes.